sgrif/swirl/README.md

 features.
 It was extracted from [crates.io](crates.io), which uses it for updating the index off the web server.

+This library is still in its early stages, and has not yet reached 0.1 status.
+We're using it successfully in production on crates.io today, but there are still several things missing that you may want from a job queue.

 ## Getting Started

 Swirl stores background jobs in your PostgreSQL 9.5+ database.
 As such, it has